mezcel/Println-time/demos/README.md

 # demo

-Use case for the struct-fmt package
+Use case demos for the struct-fmt package

 ## About